OpenSportsLab/soccernetpro-ui/annotation_tool/README.md

 This project is a professional video annotation desktop application built with **PyQt6**.
 It features a dual-mode architecture supporting both **Whole-Video Classification** and **Action Spotting (Localization)** tasks.

 The project follows a modular **MVC (Model-View-Controller)** design pattern to ensure separation of concerns between data handling, business logic, and user interface.
+Recent updates have unified the UI architecture using a composite design pattern.

 ## 📂 Project Structure Overview